bazelbuild/rules_python/proposals/2018-10-25-selecting-between-python-2-and-3.md

 A migration flag `--incompatible_remove_old_python_version_api` makes unavailable the `--force_python` flag and `default_python_version` attribute, and disallows `select()`-ing on `"force_python"` and `"host_force_python"`.

 For semantics, a flag `--incompatible_allow_python_version_transitions` makes Bazel use the new non-sticky version transitions and the deferred `srcs_version` validation.
 This applies regardless of whether the new or old API is used to specify the Python version.
-The flag also causes the new `"py"` provider fields to be created.
+The new `"py"` provider fields are created regardless of which flags are given.

 Migrating for `--incompatible_remove_old_python_version_api` guarantees that the Python version only ever has two possible values.
 Migrating for `--incompatible_allow_python_version_transitions` enables data dependencies across different versions of Python.
 It is recommended to do the API migration first in order to avoid action conflicts.